 Life Saving tip: If you hide photos using nomedia in Android, Google Photos doesn't respect .nomedia files and will show them anyway.

-We recommend testing this method with a couple of dummy files to see if (and how) the trick works on your device before using it regularly.
+For any file-hiding trick or app you plan to use regularly, we recommend trying it with a couple of dummy files to see if (and how) it works on your device.

 Image Credit: Hand holding top secret file in filing cabinet by Jat306 via Shutterstock